The reason goes something like this:

 The fad diets will have you cutting carbs, avoiding meat, sticking to raw veggies only, or drinking smoothies by the gallon.

-Fad diets may help in the short term, but you may regain weight quickly if you revert to old eating habits.
+Fad diets may help in the short term, but you may gain the weight back quickly if you revert to old eating habits.

-Stick to a healthy diet that includes complex carbohydrates, lean meats, and plenty of veggies instead.
+Stick to a healthy diet instead that includes a mix of complex carbohydrates, lean meats, and plenty of veggies.
 Up your protein to build muscle, which burns more fat at rest.

-Complex carbs, including whole grains, can give you more energy to reach your weight loss milestones without feeling deprived.
+Complex carbs include whole grains can give you more energy to reach your weight loss milestones without feeling deprived.

-If you eat a few large meals throughout the day, all those calories may be weighing you down, causing you to feel full and tired.
+If you tend to eat a few large meals throughout the day, all of those calories may be weighing you down, causing you to feel full and tired.

-Eating more often, such as three regular meals and three healthy snacks in between, can increase your energy levels throughout the day.
+Eating more often, such as three regular meals, and three healthy snacks in between, can keep your energy levels higher throughout the day.
 Your metabolism will also get a boost, which in turn helps you lose weight.

-Meal prepping can make meal management a no-brainer while reducing distractions and the desire to cheat.
+Meal prepping can make meal management a no-brainer while cutting down on distractions and the desire to cheat.

-Pick a day, such as Sunday, and prepare all your weekly meals.
-Store some prepared meals in the fridge and others in the freezer.
+Pick a day, such as Sunday, and prepare all your meals for the week.
+Store some of your prepared meals in the fridge and others in the freezer.
 Rotate as needed.
-You can find many easy meal prep recipes online that can give you the variety of food choices you want, along with all of the nutrition you need.
+You can find a ton of easy meal prep recipes online that can give you the variety of food choices you want, along with all of the nutrition you need.

-Planning prevents the “fridge stare” where you stand there with the door open, hunting for the next thing to eat.
-Knowing what to reach for beforehand will make you less likely to grab the naughty foods you want to avoid.
+Planning ahead prevents the “fridge stare” where you stand there with the door open, hunting for the next thing to eat.
+When you know what to reach for beforehand, you’ll be less likely to grab the naughty foods you want to avoid.

-Dehydration can cause body parts to shut down, resulting in fatigue.
-Keep your body operating efficiently by drinking enough water to keep you hydrated all day.
+Dehydration can cause parts of your body to shut down, which results in fatigue.
+Keep your body operating efficiently by drinking enough water to keep you hydrated all day long.
 Try to drink up to eight glasses of water per day, but don’t try to consume it all at once.
-Rather, sip the water periodically to ensure you hydrate properly for a simple energizing boost.
+Rather, sip the water periodically to ensure you hydrate the healthy way for a simple energizing boost.

 Getting 7 to 8 hours of sleep per night is a sure energy enhancer.
 Your body recharges and refreshes itself during the night.
 If you don’t get enough sleep, your body may not work as well physically or mentally.

 If you find it difficult to get enough sleep, try upgrading your mattress or taking more naps during the day.
-You may need to get tested and treated for sleep apnea if this condition prevents you from feeling fully refreshed.
+You may need to get tested and treated for sleep apnea if this condition is preventing you from ever feeling fully refreshed.

 Take a deep breath and try taking a break from whatever is stressing you out.
 If avoidance is not possible, try deep breathing exercises.